amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 When you are using a software like [linkerd]() as your RPC proxy, even long-lived connections are not a problem since `linkerd` will see that your service instance is unhealthy, so it will not proxy any more requests to it.

+The second approach can be implemented as follows.

+## Proposed solution

-- essentially buy ourself sometime before `systemd` shuts the `supervisord` service down.
-The proposed solution is a systemd unit - let's call it `drain-connections` which works as follows:
+The proposed solution is a systemd unit - let's call it `drain-connections` which is defined as follows:

--

 ```
 [Unit]